2021 Alaska Whale, Bear and Glacier Photo Tour – Inside Passage

-9 days and 8 nights including 7 nights on a very nice yacht, one night hotel, meals, shore excursions, even wine!
+9 days and 8 nights including 7 nights on a classic luxury yacht, one night hotel, meals, shore excursions, even wine!
 Our route will take us from Juneau to Juneau.

 Amazing Brown Bears and More

 Visit a number of brown bear hot spots.
 Spend time in Frederick Sound for some of the best humpback whale viewing in the world.
-The Glacier Fjords of Tracy Arm – see everything Alaska has to offer!
+View the tidewater glaciers of Tracy Arm – see everything Alaska has to offer!

 Limited to 8 – 10 guests aboard an 87 foot yacht gives us lots of room!
 Deck surrounds the entire ship, with most of it covered.
 Small skiff allows us to get to shore or closer to wildlife.

 9 days/8 nights $7,995 based upon double occupancy.
 (Single occupancy $8,995)

 - July 14-22, 2021